 KCS 4006 Arrived Toronto, ON February 23 (and is still there)

 As we went to press on February 27th 2019, she was still at CP Agincourt Yard in Toronto, ON.
-The Kansas City Southern Veteran’s painted SD70ACe continues to repay HPH to CP, seen here leading an empty oil train northbound on the Canadian Pacific between Montpelier and Buffalo, IA on the run to Winnipeg. on the CP Ottumwa Sub in Davenport, Iowa on January 10, 2019, on one of the only occasions she slipped back across the US border.
+The Kansas City Southern Veteran’s painted SD70ACe had been repaying HPH to CP, seen here leading an empty oil train northbound on the Canadian Pacific between Montpelier and Buffalo, IA on the run to Winnipeg. on the CP Ottumwa Sub in Davenport, Iowa on January 10, 2019, on one of the only occasions she slipped back across the US border.
 The trailing CP engine would be added to the front of KCS 4006 at Nahant since KCS power is not lead qualified in Canada (no hot plate).
+She apparently failed enroute to Toronto, and was returned to KCS dead in tow in early March.
 (Erik Rasmussen photo).

 Thirty long-stored SD9O43MAC units (CP 9100-9160 series) from Winnipeg have all been sent to Progress Rail in Mayfield, Kentucky, to receive a new cab, rewiring and upgrades to become the SD70ACu Rebuild model.
 The units will be completed at both Muncie, Indiana, and Mayfield, KY over 2019 and the units be numbered CP 7000-7029.
 The program is well underway, but only in the early stages.
 The units are CP 9101, 9102, 9104, 9105, 9107, 9108, 9109, 9110, 9113, 9116, 9117, 9118, 9119, 9121, 9123, 9125, 9126, 9128, 9131, 9134, 9140, 9143, 9144, 9146, 9147, 9149, 9151, 9153, 9159, and 9160.